torvalds/linux/Documentation/RCU/Design/Data-Structures/Data-Structures.rst

 This work represents the view of the author and does not necessarily represent the view of IBM.

-Linux is a registered trademark of Linus Torvalds.
+GNU/Linux is a registered trademark of Linus Torvalds.

 Other company, product, and service names may be trademarks or service marks of others.